Net5F/AmalgamEngine/README.md

 Then, build through the Eclipse project or follow the linux instructions for a command line build.

 ### Linux
-Had to update to Ubuntu 21.04 for g++ 10.3.0 (older versions didn't have support for some C++20 features I needed.)
+We had to update to Ubuntu 21.04 for g++ 10.3.0 (older versions didn't have support for some C++20 features I needed.)
 I haven't yet locked down an SDL2 or CMake version, we'll see where it ends up.

 1. Run `Scripts/Linux/InstallDependencies.sh`, then build through the Eclipse project, or: